 Estimated Time to Complete Educational Activity

-In this web-based program, physicians will learn how recent developments in genomic and clinical research have helped to advance the management of cancer.
+In this web-based program, physicians will learn how recent developments in multimodal therapies have advanced the management of metastatic pancreatic cancer.

 Method of Physician Participation Utilized in Learning Process